xwzliang/physical_conditioning/convict_conditioning/principles.md

 - If you don't meet the beginner standard, go back to the former step and keep working on it
 - When you are able to do ten reps, begin adding another work set
 - Always use perfect form
+- Don't use momentum, control the negative portion of the movement as much as the positive, pause one second at the bottom

 ## Consolidation Training